nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br>

-7. Refer to the [Command Overview](#command-overview) below for details of each command.
+7. You can refer to the [Command Overview](#command-overview) below for details of each command.

 <br>